November 1, 2017

 You’ve finally decided that you want to build your dream property.
 You have your plans in hand and you are ready to go.
 Congratulations!

 Of course, selecting which taps or paint colours are important decisions, but one of the most important decisions when you build a new property is selecting the builder.
-There is nothing worse than having a frustrating experience to build your dream - turning your dream into a nightmare.
+Whether you are building for yourself as a new home or renovation or as part of a development project like a townhouse or duplex, there is nothing worse than having a frustrating experience - turning your dream into a nightmare.

 In this blog post, we give you five tips to help you choose the right builder.
 Plus, download our checklist to help you choose the right builder.